-Most individuals with a household income between 100 and 400% of the Federal Poverty Level are eligible for a tax credit, but the exact amount of the credit will depend on your income.
+Most individuals with a household income above 100% of the Federal Poverty Level (FPL) can qualify for increased financial help for Marketplace coverage through premium tax credits (PTCs).
+There is no longer an income limit for PTC eligibility.
+As of 2021, the Marketplace uses a sliding scale based on income to calculate the amount of PTCs that individuals are eligible for.
+New rules ensure that individuals who make over 400% FPL pay no more than 8.5% of their annual income towards their health insurance premiums.
 You apply for the premium tax credit when you apply for coverage in the Marketplace.
 In the application, you must give the Marketplace permission to collect your tax data from the IRS every year.
 That information will be used to calculate how much financial assistance you qualify for.